Ferrari 488: 488 GT3

-The 488 GT3 made its world competition debut in Round 2 of the 2016 Australian GT Championship at the Albert Park Circuit in Melbourne on 17 March (the round was run as a support category to the 2016 Australian Grand Prix).
+The 488 GT3 made its world competition debut in round 2 of the 2016 Australian GT Championship at the Albert Park Circuit in Melbourne on 17 March (the round was run as a support category to the 2016 Australian Grand Prix).
 Italian Andrea Montermini and Danish driver Benny Simonsen shared the car for Australian team Vicious Rumour Racing.
 Over the four races that made up the round, Montermini finished fifth in race 1 and 14th in race 3 while Simonsen finished second in race 2 and sixth in the fourth and final race.

 In February 2017, the 488 GT3 won the 2017 Liqui Moly Bathurst 12 Hour, ran by Maranello Motorsport.
-The car took the race from the pole position and for the most part stayed up in the front for most of the race, and did not fall out of the top 5 throughout the race.
-This was the second victory for Ferrari at the event, both won in 2014 and 2017 by Maranello Motorsport.
+The car took the race from the pole position and stayed up in the front for most of the race, and did not fall out of the top 5 throughout the race.
+This was the second victory for Ferrari at the event.
+The previous win was in 2014, also won by Maranello Motorsport.

 In 2020, Ferrari announced an updated 488 GT3 Evo with improved front in aerodynamics, vehicle control and ergonomics with new lighter seat developed with Sabelt.
 The engine can produce around 600 PS and 700 Nm with limitations.

-In 2021, the Ferrari 488 GT3 Evo won the 2021 24 Hours of Spa in PRO Class category, run by Iron Lynx Motorsports team.
+In 2021, the Ferrari 488 GT3 Evo won the 2021 24 Hours of Spa in Pro class, run by Iron Lynx.

 In 2024, the Ferrari 488 GT3 Evo was succeeded by the Ferrari 296 GT3.